websauna/websauna.blog/README.rst

 This is a Python package for websauna.blog, an addon for `Websauna framework <https://websauna.org>`_.
+You can use it as a simple blog for your site or as an example of Websaunsa design patterns.

 Features
 ========